GfSE/SAF-Specification/stakeholders.md

 * What is the necessary response time for an interface or a service?
 * What are the scenarios a system function is utilized in?
 * How does a system function interact with its environment?
-* What are the external entities the system interacts with in the respective context?
+* What are the external physical entities the system interacts with in the respective context?
 * Who provides the inputs to a critical function?
 * What are the planned architectural means for risk mitigation?
 * What are the different contexts the system is embedded and utilized in?